BlackBerry Storm: Sales and replacement

 The Blackberry Storm sold 500,000 units in its first month and 1 million units by January 2009.
-However, Verizon had to replace almost all of the one million Storm smartphones sold in 2008 due to issues with the SurePress touch screen and claimed $500 million in losses.
+However, Verizon had to replace almost all of the one million Storm smartphones sold in 2008 due to issues with the SurePress touch screen, and claimed $500 million in losses.

 Critical reception

 The Storm was met with generally mixed reviews, some focusing on serious usability problems in particular.
 Many gadget reviewers, including Bonnie Cha of CNET, Joshua Topolsky of Engadget and Sascha Segan from PC Magazine, noted the Storm's much-improved web browser and impressive call quality, while also deeming the SurePress touchscreen difficult to learn and a hindrance to fast typing.
 Several reviews also noted that the web browser was still unable to handle complex webpages correctly, saying that the iPhone's Safari is a better mobile browser.
 A number of reviewers also ran into multiple software glitches during their testing, such as lockups, sluggish performance and refusal to switch orientation.
-The lack of Wi-Fi support also irked a few reviewers, but as noted by Jeff Rauschert of MLive, Verizon's wireless network somewhat makes up for this.
+The lack of Wi-Fi support also irked a few reviewers, but Jeff Rauschert of MLive wrote that Verizon's wireless network somewhat made up for that.
 David Haskin of the Reseller News noted that BlackBerry's major business features, such as enterprise e-mail integration and Microsoft Office document editing capabilities, were on par with BlackBerry's previous offerings, noting that these features would likely make the Storm more popular with the business crowd.
 David Pogue of the New York Times bashed the BlackBerry Storm calling it the BlackBerry Dud and said it was "head-bangingly frustrating", particularly for lacking Wi-Fi and being prone to too many glitches.
 Stephen Fry called the Storm "the Edsel of smartphones, an absolute smeller from top to bottom."